cadet/CADET-Core/doc/modelling/binding/neural_network.rst

 The chain rule accounts for input normalization and output scaling when computing the full Jacobian contribution to the binding residual.

-For more information on model parameters required to define in CADET file format, see :ref:`machine_learning_config`.
+For more information on model parameters required to define in CADET file format, see :ref:`neural_network_config`.